Do you have a path not taken? Maybe you had big career dreams when you were younger, but somehow they didn’t materialize.

 Learn more about networking here: How to Network So You’ll Get Way Ahead in Your Professional Life

-10. Become an Expert in Your New Field
+10. How Can You Become an Expert in Your New Field?

 Start building the skills you’ll need to make your career switch.
 LinkedIn and many other providers offer online courses in everything from accounting software to mastering Excel.
 For extra credit, see if you can find classes that award online badges for completing each course.
 Don’t be shy about adding these certificates to your online profile.

 Read trade magazines and study up on industry trends.
 Write and post articles on timely topics.
 Develop an online presence in the field of your dreams.

 11. Are You Willing to Put Yourself out There?

 Nonprofit organizations often look for volunteers to help them with their outreach, social media, fundraising, and more.
 Once you’ve mastered the needed skills, be sure to have the head of the organization or a board member write a glowing recommendation for you.

 Depending on your desired career, it may be possible to take on a contract assignment at a company where you learn on the job.
 A freelance gig allows you to polish your skills, make connections, and prove you’re serious about this career change.

 For example, if your dream is to transform your knack for attracting followers through pithy postings into a career as a social media manager, don’t be afraid to pitch your services.
 Most companies need someone to manage their online presence and may welcome your fresh new strategy.